House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hickory nuts 6060 (Image Credit: Abrahami, Wikimedia Commons CC SA 2.5 Generic)

-Hickory is a hardwood tree known for its wood and its nuts, which share its name.
-Straight-grain American hickory tool handles are renowned for toughness, longevity, providing a good grip, and remaining flexible enough to help prevent fatigue during long hours of work.
+Hickory is a hardwood tree known for its wood and nuts, which share its name.
+Straight-grain American hickory tool handles are renowned for toughness, longevity, a good grip, and flexibility to help prevent fatigue during long work hours.
 Hickory handles are particularly favored for striking tools like hammers and axes.
-The nut of this tree is less often eaten than other nuts we’ve listed here but are sweet and possessed of a strong “nutty” flavor.
-They are high in thiamin and manganese and have the same healthy fat profile as other tree nuts.

 Nutritional data for 1oz (28.35g) of hickory nuts: